Cafe

 Solution:

-Add ribbed texture found in other touch points
+Reduce drip tray height to avoid scratching and Add ribbed texture found in other touch points to communicate that this can be taken out

 6. UI development - User Testing